The Duke and Duchess at a benefit for disabled veterans in 1946

 HRH George, Duke of Kent

-The very fact that the details of the Duke of Kent’s clandestine mission remain suppressed to this day tells us enough.
-Logically, information protected by British official secrecy laws can have nothing to do with making the German side of the equation look better.
+The very fact that the details of the Duke of Kent’s clandestine mission remain legally suppressed to this day tells us more than enough.
+Logically, information protected by British official secrecy laws can have nothing to do with making the German side of the equation look better!
 It can only be a story that would reflect darkly on Britain’s leadership-story.
-And that dark story revolves around Prince George, Duke of Kent – and by inference King George VI.
+And that dark story revolves around Prince George, Duke of Kent – and by inference his brother King George VI.

-So to isolate Edward VIII’s soft position in that way is really to misunderstand the full extent of what was happening at the time and it significantly distorts the picture.
-Because Winston Churchill’s strong support for retaining Edward on the throne I suspect that the claims about Edward and Wallis as the “Nazi-sympathizers” have been exaggerated after the event and highlighted out of context as a way of diminishing public goodwill towards the former King, and diverting attention away from what might be considerably more embarrassing closer to home.
+So to isolate Edward VIII’s soft position is really to misunderstand the full extent of what was happening at the time and significantly distorts the picture.
+In view of Winston Churchill’s strong support for retaining Edward on the throne, I suspect that the claims about Edward and Wallis as the “Nazi-sympathizers” have been exaggerated after the event and highlighted out of context as a way of diminishing public goodwill towards the former King, and diverting attention away from what might be considerably more embarrassing truths closer to home.

 Consider for yourself; Winston Churchill was a national leader who could not have been more anti-German or more anti-appeasement.
 Of all people would Churchill really have wished to stick his neck out politically and, against his own political advantage, advance Edward as monarch if he had regarded Edward for one moment as vulnerable to, let alone as being a covert supporter of the Nazi powers?
 I don’t think so.

 FILES & CONSPIRACIES

 Immediately post-war, Winston Churchill was privy to the contents of the Marburg Files -which surfaced in 1945.
 These included covert correspondence between senior Britons and senior Nazis through the course of the war.
 The files were not made public.